-The Morningstar Index Oversight Committee is responsible for the index oversight function as per the requirements of the European Benchmarks Regulation (the "BMR"), providing independent oversight of all aspects of the governance of benchmark administration.
+The Morningstar Index Oversight Committee is responsible for the index oversight function as per the requirements of the U.K. and European BMR, providing independent oversight of all aspects of the governance of benchmark administration as required by the relevant BMR.
 Its remit extends to all calculation and administration-related business activities of Morningstar Indexes, including administration of Morningstar-owned benchmarks as well as client-owned benchmarks and index calculation.
 The oversight function is part of the organizational structure of Morningstar but is separate and independent from the index business, index management, and the other index committees.